How to Create a Partnership Marketing Plan that Drives Growth

 What Goes into a Partnership Marketing Plan

 So suppose you wanted to act on this information.
 What would a partnership marketing plan look like?
-How could we combine the best marketing techniques to create a plan that’s primed for high growth?
+The question to ask yourself is “how could we utilize our most impactful marketing techniques in a marketing partnership plan?”

 When we look at a list of the most impactful marketing techniques, nearly all of them can be rolled into a partnership marketing plan.
 Here’s one way you might approach such a plan:

 In this post, I’ve outlined one approach to a partnership marketing plan — one based on our most recent study of high-growth professional services firms.
-Feel free to customize it to fit the realities of your firm and industry.
+You need to customize your plan to fit the realities of your firm and industry.
 At Hinge, we’ve cultivated strategic partnerships for a number of years, and they have become an invaluable way to expand our reach to new audiences.
 While building partner relationships and trust can take time, it’s well worth the effort.
-In fact, it’s one of the best ways to start growing you firm!
+In fact, it’s one of the best ways to start growing your firm!

 - Download our free book Spiraling Up to learn how to develop a high-growth, high-value strategy for your firm.

 - Check out our free research-based book Inside the Buyer’s Brain to learn how your business development team can close more leads by understanding what the buyer really wants.